Types and Staging of Lung Cancer

 Extensive stage: In this stage, cancer has spread to other regions of the chest or other parts of the body.

-More recently, the American Joint Commission on Cancer implemented a more detailed staging system in which the stages of small cell lung cancer are described using Roman numerals and letters (for example, Stage IIA).
+The American Joint Commission on Cancer implemented a more detailed staging system in which the stages of small cell lung cancer are described using Roman numerals and letters (for example, Stage IIA).
 This is the same method that is used for non-small cell lung cancer in describing the growth and spread of the cancer.